Eficetti/taigaREST_models/README.md

 ### <ins> Explaining Data </ins>

 Data can came as different types based on the type (Named as **jobType** on the models) of payload, so when you need to use this data you will have to convert into the correct dataType:
+Once this is done you can work with the data as the way you want

 ```
 /// Payload will be the data you receive from the Taiga Webhook